 Each span also has its associated duration and relative timestamp, so you can quickly identify the longest and most problematic part of the request.

-Relative to the total duration of the transaction sample, we are showing:
+Relative to the total duration of the transaction sample:

-- Spans with more than 5% duration in orange
+- Spans with more than 5% duration are shown in orange

-- Spans with more than 25% duration in red
+- Spans with more than 25% duration are shown in red

-These highlights are always referred to the relative duration of the span in its own sample’s context.
-So if you’re seeing anything red, always take into account that it’s always compared to that given sample (and your site or web app might not be slow as a whole as you first thought).
+These highlights always refer to the relative duration of the span in its own sample’s context.
+So if you’re seeing anything red, take into account that it’s always compared to that given sample (and your site or web app might not be slow as a whole).